mautic/developer-documentation-new/docs/marketplace/allowlist_what_and_why.rst

 The process roughly looks like this:

-1. Plugin author fills out the `application form`_.
+1. Plugin author fills out the :xref:`Marketplace allowlist application form`.
 2. Mautic's core team reviews the submission.
 3. Once accepted, the core team adds the Plugin to the list at https://github.com/mautic/marketplace-allowlist.

 Applying for the allowlist
 ==========================

-As mentioned, you can use the `application form`_ which is reviewed by the core team.
+As mentioned, you can use the :xref:`Marketplace allowlist application form` which is reviewed by the core team.
 Once reviewed, an update is sent by email to the address provided.
 In the meantime, you can keep an eye on the allowlist at https://github.com/mautic/marketplace-allowlist as it is updated regularly.

 Moving forward: roadmap
 =======================